San Juan College’s governing policies descriptions and details are located in the Employee Handbook.

 4) Choose to report to local law enforcement.
 If a report is made initially with law enforcement, law enforcement may inform the Title IX Coordinator, with the victim’s/survivor’s consent.

 Complainant may pursue separate complaints simultaneously through the Title IX Coordinator and through a law enforcement process.
-In addition, you may file a complaint with the Office of Civil Rights of the United States Department of Education by clicking Here.
+In addition, you may file a complaint with the Office of Civil Rights of the United States Department of Education.

 Title IX investigations may take up to 60 days to be resolved, depending on the complexity of the case and the number of parties involved.